Why choose this course

 Our emphasis on professional development means that you will be well-equipped to begin work as a freelance or in-house translator or interpreter, or as a project manager for business, international organisations and public bodies.

 Technological innovation is also rapidly reshaping the interpreting industry, opening up new research opportunities.
-Your MA dissertation project is one of many ways of getting involved in ongoing research in the Centre for Translation Studies.
-We also regularly have MA students who decide to stay on to study for a PhD and pursue an academic career in Translation and Interpreting Studies.
-For further information, see our PhD course.
+The Translation and Interpreting Studies dissertation enables you to consolidate the knowledge and skills acquired during the taught components of the programme and guides you along the identification and selection of an appropriate research topic or a translation/interpreting project or work placement.
+It is also one of the many ways of getting involved in ongoing research in the Centre for Translation Studies.
+We regularly have students who decide to stay on and study for a PhD and pursue an academic career in translation and interpreting studies For further information, see our PhD course.

 Academic year structure